Two Phase Commit Protocol in Rust and Go

 }

-The Go Microservices
+The Microservices

 The microservices do the actual work.
 Here’s part of our wallet service: